General

 You might think no one is the wiser, but you may well be breaking the law!
 The CLA has a compliance arm called Copywatch.
 Copywatch investigates cases of copyright infringement, and when appropriate, takes legal action.
 Anyone can report suspected infringements in confidence and be rewarded handsomely for identifying guilty parties.

 Audio and video materials, whether they are publicly broadcast materials or commercially produced materials distributed on cassette, CD or DVD, are subject to a number of restrictions.

 Unauthorised copying of commercially produced audio or video materials is generally not allowed.
-This is the actual wording on the packaging of a commercially produced language course:

-Some publishers give blanket permission for copying in a non-commercial educational environment, and others sell licences at a modest cost that permit copies to be made for students.
-Transferring audio and video materials from one format to another may not be permitted, e.g. from cassette to CD-ROM or DVD, or into MP3 or MGP format so that the materials can be played on a PC.
+Some publishers give blanket permission for making copies within a non-commercial educational environment, and others sell licences that permit copies to be made for students' use, but making copies of commercially produced audio and video materials and passing them on to third parties normally constitutes a serious infringement of copyright.
+Even transferring audio and video materials from one format to another may not be permitted, e.g. from cassette to CD-ROM or DVD, or into MP3 or MP4 format so that the materials can be played on a PC.
 Some publishers are, however, becoming more liberal in this respect.
-This is the actual wording on the packaging of a commercially produced set of audio CDs purchased by the author of these guidelines:
+This is the actual wording on the packaging of a recently produced set of audio CDs:

 This set of CDs is for your individual use only.
 You are legally entitled to rip/copy the content of these CDs to your own PC hard drive and/or MP3 player.
 Please note that it is illegal to:

 Look at the terms and conditions on the packaging of purchased audio or video materials or in accompanying documentation.
 If the terms and conditions do not state explicitly that you are allowed to transfer recordings from one medium to another then you must apply for permission to do so from the publisher.
-Above all, never make commercially produced recordings available on an institutional intranet or on a public website unless you have explicit permission to do so, as this constitutes communication to the public, which is a term used in recent copyright legislation.
-Communicating an author's work to the public without permission is illegal.

 There are considerable concessions for educational institutions that have bought an Educational Recording Agency (ERA) licence.
 If you use terrestrial broadcast audio or TV recordings as a teaching resource in your institution you must buy an ERA licence.
 With an ERA licence you know where you stand.
 Off-air recordings must be made on-campus, in staff members' homes or by designated third parties.